JMPJNS/grache/Readme.md

 # Query parameters
-- ignoreCookies (true/false) = ignore cookies for this request (default false), set this to true if you don't care about authentication cookies (faster and more memory efficient since less cache entries)
+- ignoreCookies (true/false) = ignore cookies for this request (default false), set this to true if you don't care about authentication cookies
+  - this is overwritten by the Grache-Ignore-Cookeis header (faster and more memory efficient since less cache entries)
 - expiration (integer) = how many seconds to cache the response for (default 600)
+  - this is overwritten by the Grache-Expiration header